google/WebFundamentals/src/content/en/fundamentals/performance/critical-rendering-path/page-speed-rules-and-recommendations.md

 ### Prefer asynchronous JavaScript resources

-Asynchronus resources unblock the document parser and allow the browser to avoid blocking on CSSOM prior to executing the script.
+Asynchronous resources unblock the document parser and allow the browser to avoid blocking on CSSOM prior to executing the script.
 Often, if the script can use the `async` attribute, it also means it is not essential for the first render.
 Consider loading scripts asynchronously after the initial render.

 ### Avoid synchronous server calls